CrayLabs/smartsim-openFOAM/README.md

 An installation of SmartSim is required to run this example.
 SmartSim can be installed via ``pip`` or from source using the public [installation instructions](https://www.craylabs.org/docs/installation.html#smartsim).
+The current implementation is compatible with SmartSim v0.4.0 API.

 An installation of SmartRedis is also required to run this example.
 The SmartRedis Python client, which is used in the ``driver.py`` file